osegbotonie/enterprise-m365-administration-lab/docs/14-ca-005-risk-based-access.md

 ## 2. Business Objective

-Traditional access control makes decisions primarily based on:
+Traditional access control decisions are primarily based on:

 * Username.
 * Password.
 * User permissions.

-Modern identity security requires additional context.
+Modern identity security requires additional context when evaluating access requests.

-A legitimate user's account may become risky because:
+A legitimate user account may become a security risk if:

-* Credentials may have been compromised.
+* The user's credentials have been compromised.
-* The user may be signing in from an unusual location.
+* The user is signing in from an unusual location.
-* The sign-in may show suspicious characteristics.
+* The sign-in exhibits suspicious characteristics.
-* The user's identity may have been exposed in a breach.
+* The user's credentials have been exposed in a data breach.
-* The authentication behaviour may be abnormal.
+* The user's authentication behaviour deviates from established patterns.

-The objective of this policy is to evaluate risk and apply an appropriate security response.
+The objective of this policy is to evaluate relevant risk signals and apply an appropriate security response based on the level of risk identified.

 ---